timbertson/auditspec/README.md

 Why not just use a `ListBuffer`?
 You're welcome to, but `auditspec` has a couple of extra features:

- - it's built on monix Task, to represent side effects purely
+ - it's built on cats-effect IO, to represent side effects purely
  - it's thread-safe
  - it comes with extra `waitFor( ... )` methods so you can spawn some actions and then wait until certain interaction(s) have occurred
  - `reset()` for complex tests, where you might want to break up the interaction log into a sequence of chunks to be verified individually

 And... that's about it.

-If monix' Task doesn't work for your use case, feel free to contribute alternative modules, or simply copy/paste what you need.
+If IO doesn't work for your use case, feel free to contribute alternative modules, or simply copy/paste what you need.
 It's really a [very small](core/src/main/scala/net/gfxmonk/auditspec/Audit.scala) library.